IchthyologicalDev/logical-and-comparison-operators/README.md

-# JS TEMPLATE Practice Exercise
+# JS Logical and Comparison Operators Practice Exercise
-Test out your knowledge of primitive data types in JavaScript!
+Test out your knowledge of logical and comparison operators in JavaScript!

 ## Prerequisite Knowledge
-- EDIT THIS AS APPROPRIATE
-- Opening an HTML file in your browser
-- Editing text in a text editor
 - JavaScript's Primitive Data Types
+- Logical and Comparison Operators in JS

 ## Usage
 1. Clone (or download) project